alexiscolin/egghead-scraping/README.md

 It scrapes every Egghead courses' lessons, create a folder into the download folder and get each video.
 Curently working with Github auth.

+**V2 - Replacement of Yeld generator function for Array.map in order to parallelize download !**

 *Because Puppeteer scrape the Egghead website thanks to their website DOM structure, it may be impossible to get videos course anymore if they change that structure*

 ## Getting Started